Mikamikss/Robotics2_FKandIK_Group5_CARTESIAN_2024/Midterm Project/README.md

 <div style="text-align: left">

- 8. After opening requirements.txt, create a new terminal or use the shortcut Ctrl+Shift+’
+ 8. To do this, open terminal of the file named “requirement.txt”

  </div>